Published Jun 2, 2022

 • Parathyroid hormones (PTH): Parathyroid hormones are treatments used to help increase bone formation, which overall helps with bone density and strength.
 Common parathyroid hormone treatments include Teriparatide (Forteo) and abaloparatide (Tymlos) that consist of a daily injection.
 Typically this option is reserved for women who have very low bone density and more severe cases of osteoporosis.

-6 Ways to Prevent Osteoporosis
+6 Ways to Prevent Osteoporosis and Improve Bone Health

 While anyone can potentially experience osteoporosis, there are ways to help reduce the likelihood or severity of the disease.

-Engaging in Physical Activity
+1 | Engage in Physical Activity

 Exercising regularly can help build bone mass and increase bone elasticity to help prevent fractures and injuries.
 Some examples of exercises that can be particularly beneficial include: